Vincent Gagnon

-Vincent Gagnon (born September 5, 1981) is a Canadian retired racquetball player from Montreal, Quebec.
+Vincent Gagnon (born September 5, 1981) is a Canadian retired racquetball player from Montreal.
 Gagnon won five Canadian Championships: four doubles titles and one singles.
 He also competed for Canada 19 times, winning multiple medals highlighted by gold at the 2007 Pan American Championships in Men's Doubles with François Viens.

 Junior Years

-Gagnon began playing racquetball at 9, and was introduced to it by his father Michel Gagnon, who was his coach throughout his career - and is one of Racquetball Canada's National Team coaches.
+Gagnon began playing racquetball at 9, and was introduced to it by his father Michel Gagnon, who was his coach throughout his career – and is one of Racquetball Canada's National Team coaches.
 Although introduced to the sport early, Gagnon's success as a junior didn't come until his late teens when he won three consecutive Canadian Junior Championships.
 The first was in Boy's U16 Singles in 1998, and then in Boy's U18 Doubles with Jean-Philippe Morin in 1999, and finally in Boy's U18 Singles in 2000, which was his last year of juniors.